 Diagnosis depends on demonstration of living lice.
 Lice are detected by a thorough combing-through of wet hair from the scalp with a fine-tooth comb (teeth of comb about 0.2 mm apart); lice are usually found at the back of the head or behind the ears.
 Nits are more commonly seen and are ovoid, grayish white eggs fixed to the base of hair shafts.
 Each adult female louse lays 3 to 5 eggs/day, so nits typically vastly outnumber lice and are not a measure of severity of infestation.

-Treatment is outlined in see Treatment Options for Lice.
+Treatment is outlined in Table 1: Treatment Options for Lice.
 Drug resistance is common and should be managed with use of oral ivermectin and by attempting to rotate pediculicides.
 After applying a topical pediculicide, nits are removed by using a fine-tooth comb on wet hair (wet combing).
 Termination or removal of live (viable) nits is important in preventing reinfestation; live nits fluoresce on illumination with a Wood lamp.
 Most pediculicides also kill nits.
 Dead nits remain after successful treatment and do not signify active infection; they do not have to be removed.
 Nits grow away from the scalp with time; the absence of nits less than one fourth of an inch from the scalp rules out current active infection.
 Hot air has been shown to kill > 88% of nits but has been variably effective in killing hatched lice.
 Thirty minutes of hot air, slightly cooler than a blow drier, may be an effective adjunctive measure to treat head lice.

 Body lice cause pruritus; signs are small red puncta caused by bites, usually associated with linear scratch marks, urticaria, or superficial bacterial infection.
 These findings are especially common on the shoulders, buttocks, and abdomen.
 Nits may be present on body hairs.